 Sewerby Hall and Gardens has more than 50 acres of award-winning gardens and woodland.
 Each garden offers its own variety of sights, smells and sounds throughout each of the four seasons.
 There's also a Marie Curie Daffodil Trail throughout spring.
 You'll soon learn why we won Yorkshire in Bloom Gold: 2008-11 when you explore the magnificent gardens.

-Relax in our Pleasure Garden, where you can view our magnificent Monkey Puzzle trees, believed to be some of the oldest in England, and try to find our intricate deer wood carving.
+Relax in our Pleasure Garden, where you can meander along the paths and view different wood carvings, including the inspiring quotes made from the fallen monkey puzzle tree, or try to find our intricate deer wood carving.
 With benches, sun traps and two covered shelters, you can take a break and rest any time of year.

 Wander inside our Walled Garden to marvel at an ever-changing kaleidoscope of box hedgerows, shrubs and flowers.
 The walled garden is a blaze of colour and patterns in summer and remains popular in the colder seasons too, offering visitors and plants alike a shelter from the weather.